OctopusDeploy/docs/docs/administration/upgrading/guide/automate-upgrades.md

 ### Process

-The upgrade process itself very similar to upgrading a single node instance.
+The upgrade process itself is very similar to upgrading a single node instance.
 The key difference is the script is broken up into multiple steps.

 :::hint
-Aside from step 1, all steps should set run condition to look at the variable `Upgrade.Octopus.HasNewVersion`
+Aside from step 1, all steps should set a run condition to look at the variable `Upgrade.Octopus.HasNewVersion`

 ![](images/automate-upgrade-variable-run-condition.png)
 :::